 - The recommendation of some other specific sentence that the defendant agrees to in exchange for the plea

-However, if you do agree to a plea bargain, do you then have to be concerned that the plea bargain will show up on your criminal record?
-The answer to that question is “yes,” which is why it is so important that you seek legal advice from a qualified lawyer before you agree to a plea bargain.
+However, if you agree to a plea bargain, do you have to be concerned that the plea bargain will show up on your criminal record?
+Unfortunately, the answer to that question is “yes,” which is why you must seek legal advice from a qualified lawyer before you agree to a plea bargain.

 Your Criminal Record

 When you accept a plea bargain, you are pleading guilty to a charge.
-It may be a lesser charge, but you’re still pleading guilty nonetheless.
+It may be a lesser charge, but you are pleading guilty, nonetheless.
 This results in a conviction, and a conviction can end up on your criminal record.

-Basically, the point of a plea bargain is to end the case without the need for the time, cost, and other resources that otherwise would have been devoted to a trial.
-Plea bargains are not for the benefit of the defendant.
-They are for the benefit of the courts and the prosecution.
+The point of a plea bargain is to end the case without the time, cost, and other resources that would have been devoted to a trial.
+From the prosecutor’s point of view, plea bargains are not for the defendant’s benefit.
+Instead, they are for the benefit of the courts and the prosecution.

-When you take a plea, the prosecution and the courts are happy that they didn’t have to work as hard to put an end to the case.
-They’re already overworked, and you’re nothing more than an additional case to add to their already full workload.
-If they can finish up the case with as little work as possible, then that’s what they’re going to do.
+When you take a plea, the prosecution and the courts are happy that they did not have to work as hard to put an end to the case.
+They are already overworked, and you are nothing more than an additional case to add to their full workload.
+So if they can finish up the case with as little work as possible, that is what they are going to do.

-Don’t make it easier for them unless a plea bargain truly would benefit you and your future.
+Do not make it easier for them unless a plea bargain will truly benefit you and your future.
 But how can you know for sure?
 Discussing its terms with a lawyer who has been through this before can give you the confidence you need to reject an offer that is not in your best interest.

 Accepting a plea bargain is not something that should be done lightly.
 If you agree to be convicted of a lesser charge, you could still lose certain rights you might have otherwise been able to enjoy if you were found innocent, like: